 Digital activities of the Estonian Presidency of the Council of the European Union

-In this overview, we want to give you insight into the digital activities we will be dealing with over the 6 months of the Estonian Presidency.
+In this overview, you will be given insight into the digital activities dealt with over the 6 months of the Estonian Presidency.

-The Estonian Presidency of the Council of the European Union will consider aspects of building a digital society in every Council configuration, because building Europe's digital future requires action across policy areas.
+The Estonian Presidency of the Council of the European Union considers the aspects of building a digital society in every Council configuration, because building Europe's digital future requires action across policy areas.

 From the way we work to our education, health and justice systems, building a digital society affects every facet of our lives.

 Europe must keep pace with technological progress and fully exploit its potential.
-This will contribute to improving the everyday lives of citizens, businesses and member states.
+Doing so will contribute to improving the everyday lives of citizens, businesses and member states.

 A strong single market supporting growth and jobs must be connected and keep pace with both new technological developments and the increasing digitalisation of society.
 Information and communications technology is no longer a specific sector; it is the backbone of all modern innovative economic systems.

-The Estonian Presidency will aim to rapidly advance the negotiations to deliver on the numerous legislative and other proposals under the single market strategy and the Digital Single Market Strategy.
+The aim of the Estonian Presidency is rapidly advancing the negotiations related to delivering on the numerous legislative and other proposals under the single market strategy and the Digital Single Market Strategy.

 The digital single market is inconceivable without the free movement of data (PDF, 56 KB) within the EU.
-While we will pursue a limited number of specific objectives under this explicit heading, the free movement of data is also a broader goal that is reflected in all of the chapters of our digital programme.
+While the Estonian Presidency pursues a limited number of specific objectives under this explicit heading, the free movement of data is also a broader goal that is reflected in all of the chapters of our digital programme.

-We are also working with the EU's partners to help them reap the dividends of digital solutions both through EU Development Policy tools and bilateral agreements, focusing on Eastern Partnership countries, but working also with the African, Caribbean and Pacific Group of States and Latin American countries.
+The Estonian Presidency also works with the EU's partners to help them reap the dividends of digital solutions both through EU Development Policy tools and bilateral agreements, focusing on Eastern Partnership countries, but working also with the African, Caribbean and Pacific Group of States and Latin American countries.

 The cross-sectoral digital agenda of the Estonian Presidency has five inter-linked themes that are common to the dossiers we are dealing with: Free Movement of Data; Smart Economy; eCommerce; e-government; Trust and Security.
 The priorities and ambition of each theme will be highlighted and linked to a specific file for your convenience.